ssamuele18/ssamuele18/README.md

 - 👋 Hi, I’m @ssamuele18
 - 👀 I’m interested in Data science
-- 🌱 I’m currently learning Statistical learning at PoliMi
+- 🌱 I’m currently enrolled in Statistical learning at PoliMi

 <!---
 ssamuele18/ssamuele18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.